arpitvijay26/CopyTest/readme.md

   export FLASK_APP=RestAPI
   flask run
 From IDE like Pycharm:
-  Open RestAPI file in IDE and it has a main section.
+  Open RestAPI file in IDE, and it has a main section.
 You can run from it.

 # Run Using API: To run using WebBrowser or Postman, API to use:
 #http://localhost:8080/testcopy?os=<os_name>&source=<source_folder_absolute_path>&destination=<destination_folder_absolute_path>